-There is one Lord Jesus Christ

-Going forth from the days of eternity

-Practically without beginning

-He had an origin or beginning of days

-He appeared in the beginning.

-He was the first-begotten of the Father

-Begotten of the Father's substance

-The very substance and nature of God

-He was begotten not created

-A Son begotten of God

-In the image of the Father's person

-In a sense that no other being is
+There is one Lord Jesus Christ Going forth from the days of eternity Practically without beginning He had an origin or beginning of days He appeared in the beginning.
+He was the first-begotten of the Father Begotten of the Father's substance The very substance and nature of God He was begotten not created A Son begotten of God In the image of the Father's person In a sense that no other being is gave the Son to have life in himself Possesses immortality as his own right He is the Son of the Eternal Father He is Son of the self-existent God He has all the attributes of Deity He inherited them He is by nature God He is the Son of God by birth

 The Father was greater than the Son because He was first.
-He had priority of existence The Son is equal with the Father for he received all things from Him He received his immortality from Him
+He had priority of existence The Son is equal with the Father for he received all things from Him He received his immortality from Him Proceeded and came forth from him The Father has life in himself and